goshansp/rhel-edge/README.md

 # WIP
 1. add gitlab-runner user and ssh key to config.qcow2.toml
 1. Centralize the QCOW2 Image
+1. Fix NetworkManager-wait-online.service ... override that only waits for 3 interfaces?
 1. Done: Tailscale
 1. Error: Failed to download metadata for repo 'tailscale-stable': repomd.xml GPG signature verification error: Bad GPG signature
 1. Host the image raw/qcow2 on a tailscaled/http server (pxe nginx)